wp-plugins/adsense-plugin/readme.txt

 The author of the Google AdSense also recommends the following plugins:

 * <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
 You can also use the auto mode or manual mode for updating and set email notifications.
 There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/updater-pro/?k=9bfbc38d14047beca03dbc74f96cc135">Updater Pro</a> with more useful features available.
-It allows to update plugins and WordPress core on several websites.
 It can make backup of all your files and database before updating.
+Also it can forbid some plugins or WordPress Core update.

 = Translation =